Tonsil stones

-If tonsil stones do not bother the patient, no treatment is needed.
-Otherwise gargling salt water and manual removal may be tried.
+They are usually benign, so if tonsil stones do not bother the patient, no treatment is needed.
+However in rare cases, tonsilloliths have presented patients with further complications necessitating surgical extraction.
+Tonsilloliths that exceed the average size are typically seen in older individuals as the likelihood of developing tonsil stones is linear with age.
+Otherwise, gargling with salt water and manual removal may be tried.
 Chlorhexidine or cetylpyridinium chloride may also be tried.
 Surgical treatment may include partial or complete tonsil removal.
 Up to 10% of people have tonsil stones.
 Biological sex does not influence the chance of having tonsil stones, but older people are more commonly affected.
+Many people opt to extract their own tonsil stones manually or with developments in dental hygiene products.
+Water flossers have become a more common mechanism to extract tonsilloliths and alleviate the discomfort and complications they cause.
+Tonsil stones can become dislodged on their own while eating, drinking, gargling, and coughing.
+Additionally, an exhalation technique that vigorously shakes the tonsils may be performed to dislodge them.
+This involves loudly producing a voiceless velar fricative sound, at various pitches to shake both the palatine and lingual tonsils.

 Signs and symptoms

 Tonsil stones may produce no symptoms or they may be associated with bad breath.
+In fact, many dental professionals argue that tonsil stones are the leading cause of bad breath in their patients.
 The smell may be that of rotting eggs.
-Tonsil stones tend to happen most often in people with longterm inflammation in their tonsils.
+Tonsil stones tend to happen most often in people with long-term inflammation in their tonsils.

 Occasionally there may be pain when swallowing.
 Even when they are large, some tonsil stones are only discovered incidentally on X-rays or CAT scans.
-Other symptoms include a metallic taste, throat closing or tightening, coughing fits, and choking.
+Other symptoms include a metallic taste, throat closing or tightening, coughing fits, itchy throat, and choking.

 Larger tonsil stones may cause recurrent bad breath, which frequently accompanies a tonsil infection, sore throat, white debris, a bad taste in the back of the throat, difficulty swallowing, ear ache, and tonsil swelling.
 A medical study conducted in 2007 found an association between tonsilloliths and bad breath in patients with a certain type of recurrent tonsillitis.
 Among those with bad breath, 75% of the subjects had tonsilloliths, while only 6% of subjects with normal halitometry values (normal breath) had tonsilloliths.
 A foreign body sensation may also exist in the back of the throat.
 The condition may also be an asymptomatic condition, with detection upon palpating a hard intratonsillar or submucosal mass.